General Employment Permit

 Fees for new applications for General Employment Permits

 Fees for renewals of General Employment Permits

 |Up to 3 years||€1,500|

-Since 19 November 2012 the fee for the GNIB Certificate of Registration is €300 (€150 previously).
+The fee for the Certificate of Registration is €300.

-Processing and appeals: You can check the application processing times on the Department’s website.
+Processing and reviews: You can check the status of your application through the online status enquiry facility and you can check application processing times.
 The official processing your application will either grant it or refuse it for specific reasons.
-If your application is refused you may appeal a refusal decision within 21 days.
-Your appeal will be considered by a separate and more senior official.
-If your appeal is refused, you are not prohibited from making a new application.
+If your application is refused you may appeal the decision within 28 days, using the form to submit a decision for review.